Hiring In-house vs Outsourcing Developers: What Should You Pick?

 Outsourcing development teams

-Outsourcing is hiring a non-affiliated third party to carry out specific tasks for a company.
+Outsourcing is hiring a non-affiliated third party to carry out specific tasks for a company or individual.
 Outsourcing uses the established staff and resources of an external business to complete activities and produce results.

-The primary motivation for outsourcing work to another organization is to reduce costs and avoid leg work.
+The primary motivation for outsourcing is to reduce costs and avoid leg work.

 Benefits of outsourcing development teams